 He is notable for his work with Timur Kuran on availability cascades, which refers to the way an idea can gain traction simply by being repeated.
 He has written about the way that citizens interact with the internet and how the ability for people to find others like them online has had the chilling effect of creating isolated communities resistant to outside information, a phenomenon known as cyberbalkanization.

-Michael Posner is co-director for the Center of Business and Human Rights and professor at the NYU Stern School of Business, and the founder of Human Rights First, a non-profit international human rights organization.
-He earned a B.A. at the University of Michigan and his J.D. at the University of California, Berkeley’s Law School.
+Michael Posner is co-director for the Center of Business and Human Rights and professor at the New York University Stern School of Business, and the founder of Human Rights First, a non-profit international human rights organization.
+He earned a B.A. at the University of Michigan and his J.D. at the University of California, Berkeley's Law School.

 His professional focus has been on the promotion of human rights, and he has worked around the world to fortify systems of accountability to protect refugees and other vulnerable populations from genocide, war crimes, torture and sexual assaults.
 He worked with Peter Gabriel, a musician and activist, to develop WITNESS, an organization using video and online technologies to expose crimes against humanity throughout the world.